ljavuras/obsidian-power-tools/Filename Template/README.md

 # Filename Template

-Insert template based on filename of a new note, and also centralizes template settings into one script, making it easier to manage your templates accross various plugins.
+A template that inserts another template based on file name.

+Centralizes template settings across different plugins into one script, useful if you are using Templater, Periodic Notes, Unique note creator...etc, all at the same time.

 ![Filename Template Demo](assets/demo.gif)

-Filename templates can help you automatically populate the correct templates for daily or periodic notes that links to a future date that is yet non-existing.
+Filename template can populate the correct template for daily/periodic notes, **even if the note is created by clicking links**.

 ## Requirement